-In Unterschleißheim (near Munich, Germany) the automaker opened the facility that it says will help with the "systematic development of highly- and fully-automated driving at the BMW Group."
+In Unterschleißheim (near Munich, Germany) the automaker opened the facility it says will help with the "systematic development of highly and fully automated driving at the BMW Group."

-At the event, Klaus Fröhlich of BMW AG's board of management, responsible for development, said that: "It is important because autonomous driving will change the automotive industry."
+At the event, Klaus Fröhlich of BMW AG's board of management said, "It is important because autonomous driving will change the automotive industry."
 The goal is to build pilot projects at the facility and that BMW is building a cornerstone of artificial development here.
 The campus in Germany joins the automaker's research office in Mountain View, California, working on BMW's place in the autonomous driving world.
 Both facilities will have cars on the road and in simulators -- BMW has three test cars in the United States already.

-Those vehicles gather data while driving and help the automaker work on edge-case scenarios and this is all set to expand hugely.
-By the end of 2018, BMW expects to have 40 additional automobiles in the US and 80 worldwide, driving around countries including China, Israel and Germany.
+Those vehicles gather data while driving and help the company work on edge-case scenarios, all of which are set to expand hugely.
+By the end of 2018, BMW expects to have 40 additional test vehicles in the US and 80 worldwide, driving around countries including China, Israel and Germany.

-In addition to real-world testing, the company will use simulations to train their autonomous program.
-Thomas Bachman, autonomous driving head of test validation and integration said that the core of the system was built by BMW with several technologies sourced from other companies.
+In addition to real-world testing, the company will use simulations to train its autonomous program.
+Thomas Bachman, autonomous driving head of test validation and integration, said that the core of the system was built by BMW with several technologies sourced from other companies.
 Bachman referred to them as bricks of a house that is still unmistakably BMW's.

 The actual house of autonomous driving for BMW is a no-brainer.
 It's located near the automaker's global headquarters in Munich and the company's data center is also a little over a mile away -- which is helpful considering the immense amount of information being handled.
 Autonomous cars can generate around 16 to 40 terabytes of data per day, according to BMW.